 Being a lawyer isn’t really like having a normal job.
 Barristers are actually self-employed and are independent practitioners of the law.
 Barristers aim to be offered tenancy which is the life-long membership of a particular ‘Chambers’ or ‘Set’ – the name given to groups of barristers who work together and share the same office space.
 In exchange for a for a contribution to Chambers’ expenses, barristers receive the benefits of having ‘Clerks’ who take instructions from solicitors and bring work to the Chambers or specific barristers.

-Unlike a TC which guarantees employment at the end, there is no guarantee that pupillage will be followed by an offer for ‘tenancy’.
-That is usually the reason people choose to become a solicitor over a barrister.
-Becoming a barrister is maybe a more uncertain choice but the work is extremely rewarding.
+Similarly, there is no guarantee that pupillage will be followed by an offer for ‘tenancy’.
+Becoming a barrister is potentially a more uncertain choice but the work is extremely rewarding.

 Overall, Lawyers do a wide range of interesting and different work